Proteusiq/Pragmatic-Python/chapters/preface.md

 way that is based on practical rather than theoretical considerations. - Oxford's Google Dictionary

-Mediocre code sucks—I’ve been there.
+Mediocre code sucks, I’ve been there.
 I’ve written it.
 I’ve reviewed worse.
 Picture a chump—me—hammering out scripts with no tests, `pip install` chaos, and prayers to the gods of bytes it’d run on someone else’s machine.
 The journey to pragmatism?
 It is me, fed up with endless rewrites, saying ‘no more.’

-Mediocre code is not GPT-3.5’s vibe-salad disaster—it is just code I can not stand.
+Mediocre code is not GPT-3.5’s vibe-salad disaster, it is just code I can not stand.
 Yeah, I said it.
 My case for pragmatism is here to make you hate it too.
 It’s okay to disagree; in fact, I expect you to in some cases.
 It means you’re pragmatic after all.

 This book is meant to drag mediocre code into the light, showing you a path from mediocrity to pragmatism through `Terrible`, `Better`, and `Pragmatic`.
 It draws on lessons learned from hours spent reading, writing, debugging, reviewing, experimenting, and making dozens of mistakes while building Python solutions.